flatcar/Flatcar/CONTRIBUTING.md

 Issues missing this information will be labeled `needs-info` by the maintainers.
 If there's no response within 14 days, they will be closed.
-This isn't a judgment on the reporter; it keeps the backlog honest and makes coordinated or bulk-filed spam easier to spot, since that kind of filing tends to skip these fields entirely.
+This isn't a judgment on the reporter; it keeps the backlog honest and makes the issue tracker more coordinated.

 ### Coordinated or Bulk-Filed Issues and PRs